sequekento108/KodPetFlipper/README.md

 - Logic: Care
 - Logic: System of evolutions - Egg, Baby, Nano, Mature, Cyber, Quantum
 - System: Save games to prevent loss of progress with updates or others
+- System: Encryption of the savedata to avoid easy cheats

 # Target system